-The so-called 'Monster Study' on children's stuttering qualifies for this series on weird psychology on three grounds.
-First it had extremely shaky (practically non-existent) ethical standards.
-Second its results were never published for fear it would be likened to experiments carried out by the Nazis (Rothwell, 2003).
+The so-called ‘Monster Study’ on children’s stuttering was dramatic on three counts.
+First, it had extremely shaky (practically non-existent) ethical standards.
+Second, its results were never published for fear it would be likened to experiments carried out by the Nazis (Rothwell, 2003).
 Finally, in historical context, its findings were dramatic.

 Dr. Wendell Johnson, a speech pathologist, wanted to show that the prevailing theories about the causes of stuttering were wrong.
 During the 1930s it was thought that stuttering had an organic or genetic cause.
 This meant you were born a stutterer (or not) and little could be done.